shreyask-1/trading-bot/README.md

 - **Engine-quality gate** (`ENGINE_QUALITY_GATE_MIN_SAMPLES`, default 30):
   once an engine has enough clean attributed closed trades, a persistently negative fallback engine is blocked while protective sells continue.
 Old unattributed history never activates the gate.
+Degraded fallback runs are also capped at 8 strongest ideas (`TECHNICAL_FALLBACK_MAX_TRADES_PER_RUN`) so a Gemini outage cannot flood the execution loop with stale or weak orders.
 - **Time-of-day sizing** (`TIME_OF_DAY_MULTIPLIERS`): new buys trade full size in the open power hour (9:30-11:00) and closing push (15:00-16:00), are cut to 50% through the lunch lull (11:30-13:30 ET), and 70-80% in